webuddysoft/ticket-purchasing-fhf/README.md

     ]
   }
 ```
-The delivery means the available delivery method ids for this showing.
+The "delivery" property refers to the available delivery methods for a particular showing, while the "fee" refers to the associated fees for that showing.If the "amount" property is not present, the "Fees" will be used to determine the amount.

-And the fee includes the fees for this showing.
-If the amount property doesn't exist, the amount from Fees data will be used.
+In order to share data and status between components, I utilized `Redux`.

-I used `Redux` to share the data and status between components(`src/app/store.ts, ticketSlice.ts, hooks.ts`) as well as showAlert(`src/app/alertSlice.ts`).
+The relevant files are "store.ts", "ticketSlice.ts", "hooks.ts", and "alertSlice.ts".

-The store includes the showings, cart, selected delivery method and payment method, saved payment methods and the orders.
+The "store" includes the showings, cart, selected delivery method and payment method, saved payment methods and the orders.

 Showings includes the available showing data and when the user make an order, the inventory will be reduced.